haoxingl/DSAN/README.md

     python3 main_4gpus.py

 Actually, the two main files are basically the same.
 The differences are the settings of `gpu_ids`, `BATCH_SIZE`, `warmup_steps`, and `es_epoch` parameters.
 Technically, training on multiple GPUs is faster.
 On our first machine, using 1 GPU takes 9 ~ 16 hours while 4 GPUs take 3 ~ 5 hours.
+Of course, `BATCH_SIZE` also matters, setting it to `512` should apparently accelerate the training compared to `64`.
+Besides, the `warmup_steps` and `es_epoch` should be changed accordingly as well.
 You can also decide how many GPUs you want to use based on your own machine.

 To use different data sets, run